As a student with coeliac disease our content manager Kirsty has been working hard to balance her student budget with her dietary needs.

 It is easy to become reliant on the free-from aisle, but this can often be more expensive than own-brand products which might also be suitable.
 But, searching for that teensy dreaded barley on a packet of cereal that really doesn’t need it (you know who I mean) can cause significant snow-blindness.

 Tools such as the LiberEat App can help you find out what ingredients are in a product, and which allergens it has.
 So, as you are popping everything in your basket give it a quick once over with the scan function.
 It will show you instantly if an own brand option is suitable, and save you money.

 Another great way of finding out about GF own brand products is by following gluten free expert bloggers like Becky Excell who shares her best accidentally gluten-free supermarket finds.
 Becky even categorises them by supermarket so you know what to look for in each store.

 Okay, I know you’re already more than aware of this necessity, but it can also be the dullest thing ever.
 Easiest packed lunch for a non-coeliac person?
 Sandwiches.
 Worst packed lunch for someone with coeliac disease?
 Sandwiches.
 Dry holey bread that costs more than you earn?
 No thanks.

 Instead, try out the LiberEat Recipe Section where others in a similar situation have added their recipes for tasty packed lunches and snacks.

 This chicken salad with harissa dressing, is one of my faves.
 If you have your own recipe then you can add it to the recipe section in the app.

-You can also download this free gluten-free recipe ebook with lots of recipe ideas to help you get started.
+You can also download the free LiberEat app with hundreds of gluten-free recipe ideas to help you get started.

 These homemade packed lunches are not only easier to find than a GF meal deal, but also will save you time and money in the lunchtime rush.